pdx-cs-rust/webball/README.md

     cd www
     simple-http-server --ip 127.0.0.1 -p 10333

-Then point your browser at `localhost:10333`.
+Then point your browser at `localhost:10333/index.html` and you should be demoing.

 ## Bugs

-* Will create a second ball following the first in some circumstances.
+Will create a second ball following the first in some circumstances.

 ## Acknowledgments